 Accommodation

-A foster home will need to provide any cat with a home where it will be safe from other pets and busy roads.
-If you already have pets, we will need to talk to you about the suitability for the foster cat and your pets, especially if they will be sharing the same spaces.
-You will need to provide for the cat as though they were your pet, the charity will pay for food and any treatment.
+A foster home will need to provide a cat with a safe environment, where they will be safe from other pets.
+If you already have pets, we will need to think about the suitability of a foster cat and your pets, especially if they will be sharing the same spaces.

-You will need to have a room where any new foster cat can be confined to, on their own whilst being introduced to a new home.
-Keeping the foster cat or family in one room with a door that closes securely will keep your resident cats’ stress levels down.
-Whilst we health check all of cats that come into our care, when they arrive, we may know little about their history and health condition, so it’s important to keep isolated from any other pets and maintain good hygiene standards.
+You will need to have suitable and secure room where any new foster cat(s) can initially be confined to, whilst being introduced to a new environment and until they are fully vaccinated (if you have your own cats).
+When cats arrive, we may know little about their history and health condition, so it’s important to keep them isolated from any other pets and maintain good hygiene standards.

 Visits

 Be prepared to accommodate strangers into your home.
 We use fosters so that cats are in a home environment and potential adopters can view them and learn all about them from you, they will need to see the cat in your home and will ask questions about the cat.
-We insist that you never let anyone into your home to view a foster cat unless they an appointment has been prior agreed with the you and the Charity and never if you are alone.
+We insist that you never let anyone into your home to view a foster cat unless they an appointment has been prior agreed with the you and the Charity and never alone.

 Transportation